CodeQuestic/OpenPrep/.github/pull_request_template.md

 <!-- Mark with [x] the checklist that applies, and ensure all items are completed before submitting your PR. -->

-- [ ] I have made corresponding changes that follows the style of this project.
+- [ ] I have made corresponding changes that follow the style of this project.

 ## 🔗 Related Issue(s)